Farringtonmj/git-practice/notes.md

 Commit process

-* make saved, tested changes to my code- make sure it works perfectly fo objective before starting
+* make saved, tested changes to my code- make sure it works perfectly for objective before starting
 * Add any changed files to the stage git add filename(.rb)
 * commit the staged files